 As long as you do not spend using your original credit card, you will be using a smaller percentage of your debt utilization.
 This is a big win for your credit score.

 While a credit card balance transfer can save you money, that does not necessarily mean it is your best option.
 There are some cons related to a transfer as well.

 Although often waived, you may have to pay a balance transfer fee to complete the transfer of debt.
-This fee is typically a percentage of the balance being transferred and will cause your overall savings on a lower interest rate not to be as high.
+This fee is typically a percentage of the balance being transferred.
+This can help lower your overall interest rate to save money.

 The amount of money you could save on a credit card balance transfer varies from person to person.
 However, let’s look at a potential scenario where someone uses a credit card balance transfer to their advantage:

 Sally has one credit card that has a $5,000 balance with a 20% APR.
 She pays $300 a month toward this credit card.
-If she were to not spend any more available credit on this card, she would have it paid off in about 20 months and will have paid almost $1,000 in interest.
+If she does not spend any more available credit on this card, she would have it paid off in about 20 months and will have paid almost $1,000 in interest.
+(See chart below)